how was the game of the 17th round of the Brasileirão

 With the result, Corinthians does not take the chance to assume the provisional leadership of the Brasileirão at least until Monday (18), when Palmeiras faces Cuiabá.
 Timão stopped at 29 points and lost the opportunity to overtake the arch-rival, who has one more point and can now increase the advantage.
 Ceará, in turn, ends Saturday in 13th, with 21 points, but may still lose some positions until the end of the round.

 Vozão returns to the field on Tuesday (19), at 9:30 pm, when they face Avaí and play again at Castelão.
-On Wednesday (20), also at 9:30 pm, Corinthians will host Coritiba, at Neo Química Arena.
+On Wednesday (20), also at 9:30 pm, Corinthians welcomes Coritiba, at Neo Química Arena.

 Who did well: Vina